MichaelStoikos/JavaAdvanced_ShortBurstProject/README.md

 ## 🚀 Features

 - **Real-time Collaboration**: Multiple users can work on the same board simultaneously
+- **Live Cursor Tracking**: See where your collaborators are on the board in real-time
 - **Interactive Mind Maps**: Create, edit, and connect nodes with an intuitive drag-and-drop interface
+- **Interactive Resize Handles**: Adobe XD-style resize handles for adjusting node dimensions
+- **Rich Text Formatting**: Font size, bold, and italic text styling
+- **Advanced Zoom Controls**: Precise zoom controls with keyboard shortcuts and reduced scroll sensitivity
+- **Connect Mode**: Easy-to-use mode for creating connections between nodes
 - **GraphQL API**: Efficient data querying and mutations
 - **WebSocket Subscriptions**: Live updates when other users make changes
 - **User Authentication**: Secure login and registration with Spring Security